-A healthy liver can make all the difference in living a happy and ill free life.
+A healthy liver can make all the difference in living a happy and ill-free life.
 The Liver is the Organ that is responsible for detoxifying (cleansing) the blood and synthesizing (breaking down) proteins.
 The question is, what can possibly go wrong to affect a vital organ such as this.
 In this post, you will learn the 7 ways to keep your liver healthy.

 These steps are;